 Choose DXF..., Gerber..., CSV... or XML File and navigate to a suitable folder, name the file as appropriate and save.
+For the XML option, specify the XML/.stkx file format from the file format dropdown

 Stackup images

 Speedstack can export stackup images in JPEG, BMP, TIFF and PNG file formats.
 Select from 2D or 3D displays.